Virat992/E-Commerce-Sales-Data-Analysis-Python/README.md

 ## by Virat Gajjar

 ## Overview
-E Commerce Sales Data Exploratory Analysis:This document examines a dataset that contains details about orders placed by customers across India on an e-commerce website during a Diwali festival sale.
+E Commerce Sales Data Exploratory Analysis: This document examines a dataset that contains details about orders placed by customers across India on an e-commerce website during a Diwali festival sale.

 ### Methods Used
 * Exploratory Data Analysis